Posted on

 Your Christmas Card may pay you well.

-December is the time we can see collections of Christmas Cards posted all over the offices.
-I never asked what is happening to this display after Christmas time is over.
-Mostly this is a missed opportunity to keep your name up the front of your client’s eyes.
+December is the time we can see collections of flat Christmas Cards posted all over the offices.
+I never asked what is happening to this display after Christmastime is over.
+Mostly, this is a missed opportunity to keep your name up in the front of your client’s eyes.
+Nobody keeps them, and there is no reason to do that.
+The usual Flat generic cards with simple messages and very simple designs are not exactly eye and heart catchers.

 Every few years they refresh their existing contraptions with new graphics and with a limited number of designs they serve their customers for more than 20 years.
 You can grab some of their designs right away from their website.